bitjson/bch-zce/readme.md

 Because mining is highly competitive, additional income from this sort of "fraud-as-a-service" agreement<sup>2</sup> could become a serious competitive advantage, particularly as transaction fees continue their growth as a proportion of block rewards.

-By requiring full-value escrows, this proposal introduces significant friction between buyers and sellers of fraud-as-a-service mining: attackers are motivated to pay less than 100% of the purchase price, but any discount offered by a fraud-assisting miner would earn the miner less than their profit to betray the attacker (by mining the ZCE-secured transaction).
+By requiring full-value escrows, this proposal introduces significant friction between buyers and sellers of fraud-as-a-service mining: attackers are motivated to pay less than 100% of the purchase price, but any discount offered by a fraud-assisting miner would earn the miner less than betraying the attacker (by mining the ZCE-secured transaction).
 Though such miners could successfully operate on reputation, the development and growth of such pools remains regulated by exit scam risk (attackers risk 200% of each payment for the chance at a discount)<sup>3</sup>.

 Finally, it should be noted that the full-value escrow requirement does not interfere with typical wallet usage: it is uncommon for buyers to spend more than half of a wallet or account balance in any single point-of-sale transaction.
 Larger expenditures (e.g. rent, mortgage, utility bills, service invoices, insurance premiums, etc.) tend to allow for larger payment windows than retail settings and can wait for transactions to be confirmed in a block rather than employing ZCEs.